I am so excited you came by!

 Thus bringing in the request to check my Sternum.
 Results came in quite a bit later than I would have thought.
 Turns out, there was some damage.
 The wires that have been holding my sternum together for the past 16 years have broken, and my sternum is unattached.
 Maybe I am using the wrong wording here, but it's pretty simple, it is cracked, split, separated, however you want to word it.

 This is something I am very good at.
 I will advocate for myself, my body and everything I need to keep my body and mind healthy.
 Try and stop me.
-I will advocate for my fellow CF'ers, and I have done just that, and will continue to do this until doctors realize that they don't have control over our bodies, we live in them daily, we are the ones who are repairing them and taking notes on what is happening each and every single day.
+I will advocate for my fellow CF'ers, and I have done just that, and will continue to do this until doctors realize that they don't have control over our bodies; we live in them daily, we are the ones who are repairing them and taking notes on what is happening each and every single day.

 We live to fight for the next generation of CF'ers coming up the pipeline.